turingschool/curriculum/source/projects/store_engine.markdown

 On the order "dashboard" they can:

 * View details of an individual order, including:
-    * If purchased on sale, sale percentage and adjusted price
+  * If purchased on sale, original price, sale percentage and adjusted price
+  * Subtotal for the order
+  * Discount for the order
-    * Total for the order, including any discount from applicable sales
+  * Total for the order reflecting any discounts from applicable sales

-As a Public User:
+As an Unauthenticated User:

 * Sale prices are displayed in product listings alongside normal price and percentage savings

 #### Product Reviews

-On any product I can, as a Public User:
+On any product I can, as an Unauthenticated User:

 * See the posted reviews including:
   * title, body, and a star rating 0-5
   * the display name of the reviewer
 * See an average of the ratings broken down to half-stars

-On products I've purchased I can:
+On products I've purchased, as an Authenticated User I can:

 * Add a rating including:
   * Star rating 0-5
   * Title
   * Body text
 * Edit a review I've previously submitted until 15 minutes after I first submitted it

 #### Search